guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 In the engine parlance a "cohort" is a set of subscription numbers that are part of a given price migration.
 Logically a "cohort item" would then be one of those numbers, but in fact it refers to a record in the Dynamo table where the engine maintains information about the price migration.

-One such cohort items seen in one of the Dynamo tables is shown below
+One such cohort item seen in one of the Dynamo tables is shown below

 ![](./the-journey-of-a-cohort-item/1707822328.png)